Munsell color system: Value

 Value, or lightness, varies vertically along the color solid, from black (value 0) at the bottom, to white (value 10) at the top.
 Neutral grays lie along the vertical axis between black and white.

 Several color solids before Munsell's plotted luminosity from black on the bottom to white on the top, with a gray gradient between them, but these systems neglected to keep perceptual lightness constant across horizontal slices.
 Instead, they plotted fully saturated yellow (light), and fully saturated blue and purple (dark) along the equator.

 Chroma

 Chroma, measured radially from the center of each slice, represents the "purity" of a color (related to saturation), with lower chroma being less pure (more washed out, as in pastels).
-Note that there is no intrinsic upper limit to chroma.
+There is no intrinsic upper limit to chroma.
 Different areas of the color space have different maximal chroma coordinates.
 For instance light yellow colors have considerably more potential chroma than light purples, due to the nature of the eye and the physics of color stimuli.
 This led to a wide range of possible chroma levels—up to the high 30s for some hue–value combinations (though it is difficult or impossible to make physical objects in colors of such high chromas, and they cannot be reproduced on current computer displays).
 Vivid solid colors are in the range of approximately 8.